MiniFate/MiniFate/_chapters/05-aspects-and-fate-points.md

 there are no rolls made and no skills are used, the story simply unfolds as the GM dictates.

-The GM can compel a character Aspects:
+The GM can compel a character aspects:

 {% comment %} FIXME: This isn't great...
 But at least it's a start.
 It probably needs an complete rewrite. {% endcomment %}